shish/gqla/README.md

 # gqla
-A GraphQL schema generator based on PHP Annotations
+A GraphQL schema generator based on PHP Attributes

 The schemas generated here are based on https://github.com/webonyx/graphql-php, so once you've generated a schema, look at the docs over there for how